 - Finding the right configuration for LMK is a procedure of trial and error.
 Each user has different usage needs and should configure LMK according to them.
 For example, a gamer should not increase the memory threshold of Foreground and Visible Applications a lot.
 Games are memory demanding Applications and would easily get killed (even while playing) in this situation.
 Instead, a gamer could set the Foreground threshold to around 10 MB, ensuring that the game App won’t get killed that easily.

-- Although some universal profiles are listed below, there is a great variability of their effectiveness on different devices.
+- Although some universal profiles are listed below, there is a great variability in their effectiveness on different devices.

 - To get real results from any tweak on LMK, any other Task Killers should be disabled beforehand, since they interfere with it.
 Essentially, LMK is a kernel-based solution that does exactly the same job as Task Killer Apps (and can replace them completely when configured correctly), without any additional overhead.

 As an LMK profile is considered a set of memory thresholds for each process category of LMK.
 Following is a list of some profiles that will help you tweak Android low memory killer, known to be effective on most of the devices.
 These should be considered as a starting point for more tweaking.
 All the values are given in memory pages.